It's called "the moult" (US molt) - and it's nothing to worry about.

 3. Mingke, Y, et al: The developmental biology of feather follicles.
 Pub.
 Department of Pathology, Cell and Neurobiology, University of Southern California.

-4. Gupta, A, et al: "Extraction of Keratin Protein from Chicken Feather".
+4. Gupta, A, et al: "Extraction of Keratin Protein from Chicken Feathers".
 Pub.
 Faculty of Chemical and Natural Resources Engineering, University of Malaysia.

 5. Hayajneh, F, et al: Anticoccidial Effect of Apple Cider Vinegar on Broiler Chicken: An Organic Treatment to Measure Anti-oxidant Effect.
 Pub Polish Journal of Veterinary Sciences, 2018.